Schwarzlose machine gun: Fortification weapon

-Use as an aircraft gun
+Aircraft gun

 Apart from its use as a heavy infantry machine gun and as an anti-aircraft weapon, the Schwarzlose saw service with the Austro-Hungarian Luftfahrtruppe during World War I as an aircraft machine gun, a role for which it was not entirely suited.
 The Schwarzlose was used both as a fixed forward firing gun and as a flexible, ring mounted, defensive weapon.

 Synchronizing the Schwarzlose for use in fighters turned out to be a difficult engineering challenge.
 A critical factor in synchronization is the time delay between the trigger movement and the moment when the bullet leaves the barrel, as during this delay the propeller will continue to rotate, moving over an angle that also varies with engine rpm.
 Because of the relatively long delay time of the Schwarzlose M7/12, the synchronization systems that were developed could be operated safely only in a narrow band of engine rpm.
 Therefore, the Austro-Hungarian fighters were equipped with large and prominent tachometers in the cockpit.
 The M16 version of the gun could be synchronized with greater accuracy, but a widened engine rpm restriction still had to be respected, except for aircraft equipped with Daimler synchronization gear.
 The result was never entirely satisfactory and Austro-Hungarian aircraft thus armed usually carried the Kravics indicator to warn the pilot of a malfunction in the synchronization gear.
 The Kravics propeller hit indicator consisted of electric wiring wrapped around the critical area of the propeller blades, connected to a light in the cockpit by a slip ring on the propeller shaft.
 If the light went out, the pilot knew the propeller had been hit.